ZupIT/beagle/CONTRIBUTING.md

 ### Following changes

-After we analyse your contibution, we may comment some questions and suggestions, make sure to:
+After we analyse your contribution, we may comment some questions and suggestions, make sure to:

 - Consider making the required updates.
 - Re-run the Beagle test suites to ensure tests are still passing.